MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-gateway-settings.md

 ### Gateway types

 Each Azure Stack virtual network supports a single virtual network gateway, which must be of the type **Vpn**.
-This support differs from Azure, which supports additional types.
+This support is different from Azure, which supports additional types.

 When you create a virtual network gateway, you must make sure that the gateway type is correct for your configuration.
 A VPN gateway requires the `-GatewayType Vpn` flag; for example: